ibm-cloud-docs/databases-for-elasticsearch/connecting-curl.md

 # Connecting with `cURL`
 {: #connecting-curl}

 You can access your Elasticsearch database directly from a command-line terminal through cURL.
-Elasticsearch has a wide-variety of REST APIs that allow for [cluster monitoring](https://www.elastic.co/guide/en/elasticsearch/reference/current/cluster.html), [index management](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices.html) and [searching](https://www.elastic.co/guide/en/elasticsearch/reference/current/search.html) within the database.
+Elasticsearch has a wide variety of REST APIs that allow for [cluster monitoring](https://www.elastic.co/guide/en/elasticsearch/reference/current/cluster.html), [index management](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices.html) and [searching](https://www.elastic.co/guide/en/elasticsearch/reference/current/search.html) within the database.

-Connection strings are displayed in the _Endpoints_ panel of your deployment's _Overview_, and can also be retrieved from the [cloud databases CLI plugin](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployment-connections), and the [API](https://{DomainName}/apidocs/cloud-databases-api#discover-connection-information-for-a-deployment-f-e81026).
+Connection strings are displayed in the _Endpoints_ panel of your deployment's _Overview_, and can also be retrieved from the [cloud databases CLI plug-in](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployment-connections), and the [API](https://{DomainName}/apidocs/cloud-databases-api#discover-connection-information-for-a-deployment-f-e81026).

 ![CLI Endpoints panel](images/cli-endpoints-pane.png){: caption="Figure 1.
 CLI Endpoints panel" caption-side="bottom"}